 Independent Study or Directed Research

 UCEAP requires graduate students conducting independent study or directed research to have a host university mentor; the Study Center Director may be able to serve as on-site mentor in some circumstances.
-In addition, EAP assumes that participating UC graduate students will continue to be supervised by their UC graduate advisors via email or other distance telecommunications.
+In addition, EAP assumes that participating UC graduate students will continue to be supervised by their UC graduate advisors via email or other methods.

 Graduate students concentrating on research submit proposals to the Systemwide Office of the Education Abroad Program (UCEAP) and the supervising UC professor during application.
 UCEAP forwards the proposal to the Study Center, who may forward host university responses directly to the student or through UCEAP.
 The work of the graduate student on EAP will be evaluated by the host university mentor, and this evaluation will be passed to the Study Center Director and UCEAP.
 Depending on the arrangements made with the student’s home UC campus advisor, the final assessment may be made by the UC advisor or by the Study Center Director.

-Graduate applicants complete and submit a Graduate Preliminary Inquiry Form (GPIF) to the campus EAP Office with a statement of the intentions of the applicant in applying for academic study under EAP.
+Graduate applicants complete and submit a Graduate Preliminary Inquiry Form (GPIF) to the campus EAP Office with a statement of their intentions in applying for academic study under EAP.
 This procedure allows for an assessment of the feasibility of the graduate student's proposed activities at the study site abroad.
 In some cases this step may be quite involved, but in most cases a preliminary determination can and will be made quickly by the Systemwide office of EAP in consultation with the Study Center.
 The Systemwide Office of EAP will notify the Campus EAP Office when the student is approved or not approved to complete the EAP on-line application.
-Following the approval of the GPIF, and as part of the remaining process of selection and pre-departure preparation, each graduate student and his/her advisor complete and submit an EAP Graduate or Professional Student Agreement as described below.
+Following the approval of the GPIF, and as part of the remaining process of selection and pre-departure preparation, each graduate student and his/her advisor complete and submit an EAP Graduate or Professional Student Agreement (GSAG) as described below.

 The Graduate or Professional Student Agreement